San Marino, California: State and federal representation

+San Marino is in Los Angeles County Supervisorial District 5.

+Politics

+At the presidential level, San Marino has transitioned from Republican wins to solidly Democrat.
+This transition appears to coincide with the rise of Trump dominated politics.
+For comparison, Los Angeles County as a whole remains stalwartly Democrat but had a modest Republican shift from 2008-2024.

 Education

 On September 9, 1913, the first San Marino school was opened at the corner of Monterey Road, then called Calle de Lopez, and Oak Knoll, in what was known as the Old Mayberry Home.
 There were three teachers and thirty-five pupils from kindergarten through the eighth grade; high school students attended South Pasadena High School until San Marino High School was founded in 1952.
 San Marino High School graduated its first class in 1956.
 The high school's mascot, "The Titans", comes from Mt.
 Titano, in the Republic of San Marino.

 San Marino High School is situated on the former site of Carver Elementary School.
 In 1996, the high school reconstruction was begun and the school is now equipped with new laboratories, classrooms, and Ethernet connections, supported mainly by bond issues and rigorous fund-raising by the San Marino Schools Endowment.
 The new buildings include a brand new cafeteria, orchestra and band room, dance studio, journalism lab, and renovated auditoriums, as well as a renovated baseball field and a brand new football field/track.
-The School Board's budget totals around $3 million in a given year.

 San Marino High School is part of the San Marino Unified School District.
 Its public funding is supplemented by private donations raised through the San Marino Schools Foundation.
 Each year, the Foundation raises funds necessary to balance the District's budget.
 To date, the San Marino Schools Foundation has contributed $18,268,485 to the schools since its inception in March 1980.
-Between 2013 and 2017, the district was noted for having the highest percentage of students who met and exceeded the California Assessment of Student Performance and Progress standards.
+From 2013 to 2017, the district was noted for having the highest percentage of students who met and exceeded the California Assessment of Student Performance and Progress standards.

 The San Marino Unified School District has been ranked as the top unified school district in the state of California for eighteen consecutive years, including 2018.
 Each of its public primary schools has also been honored as a California Distinguished School and a National Blue Ribbon School.

 There are four public schools in San Marino Unified School District: